mongodb/libmongocrypt/bindings/node/README.md

 | options.provider | <code>string</code> | KMS provider name |
 | [options.masterKey] | [<code>AWSEncryptionKeyOptions</code>](#AWSEncryptionKeyOptions) \| [<code>AzureEncryptionKeyOptions</code>](#AzureEncryptionKeyOptions) \| [<code>GCPEncryptionKeyOptions</code>](#GCPEncryptionKeyOptions) | masterKey to pass to createDataKey |
 | options.createCollectionOptions | <code>CreateCollectionOptions</code> | options to pass to createCollection, must include `encryptedFields` |

+A convenience method for creating an encrypted collection.
+This method will create data keys for any encryptedFields that do not have a `keyId` defined and then create a new collection with the full set of encryptedFields.

 **Returns**: <code>Promise.&lt;{collection: Collection.&lt;TSchema&gt;, encryptedFields: Document}&gt;</code> - - created collection and generated encryptedFields
 <a name="ClientEncryption+encrypt"></a>